 Fall and Spring Semester Funding for Research

-This program provides grants of up to $1,000 for students to conduct research during the fall and spring semesters and during Interterm, often to support research related to senior honors theses.
+This program provides grants of up to $1,000 for students to conduct research during the fall and spring semesters and during the January term, often to support research related to senior honors theses.
 The sponsorship of an Amherst faculty member is required.
-Due to the large number of grant requests, students who request funding support for conferences will only be considered if they are presenting at the conference.
-See https://www.amherst.edu/academiclife/provost_dean_faculty/studentfunds for more details.
+Students who request funds to attend a conference will be considered only if they are presenting their research at the conference.
+For the College's travel policy and guidelines for college-sponsored programs please check the Office of Global Education's travel policy and resources website.
+See https://www.amherst.edu/academiclife/provost_dean_faculty/studentfunds for more details and to apply.

 The Post-Baccalaureate Fellowship

-This program provides a stipend of $2,000 plus $1,500 towards living expenses to enable six students who have just graduated from Amherst to stay on campus over the summer to turn their senior honors theses into publishable papers under the supervision of their thesis advisor.
+This program provides an hourly wage of $15.25 for an eight-week period, up to a maximum of $4,880 to enable three students who have just graduated from Amherst to work on campus over the summer to turn their senior honors theses into publishable papers under the supervision of their thesis advisor; on-campus housing will not be available.
 (The thesis advisor receives an honorarium of $500 for this supervision.)
 Each department is asked to nominate one student who has produced a thesis recommended for summa-level honors that is judged to be potentially of publishable quality, and the winners are selected by a committee of deans from the Office of the Provost and Dean of the Faculty.

 The Academic Internship Program

 This program enables faculty across the ranks and disciplines to hire current Amherst students to help with projects relating to their professors’ pedagogy or research.
 The purpose of this program is to give faculty assistance for academic tasks that are substantive but time-consuming, and to give students the opportunity to work closely with, and therefore help, their faculty.
 Examples of projects include helping with literature searches or archival work, pulling together information or materials needed to develop a new course, or recording and analyzing data from experiments or surveys.
 The program is designed with maximum flexibility to ensure that faculty can get needed assistance for their projects.
-For more information got to https://www.amherst.edu/academiclife/provost_dean_faculty/funding/academicinterns
+Only faculty apply for academic internship positions.